edgedb/edgedb/docs/cli/edgedb_connopts.rst

 :cli:synopsis:`-P <port>, --port=<port>`
     Specifies the TCP port on which the server is listening for connections.
     Defaults to the value of the ``EDGEDB_PORT`` environment variable or, if not set, to ``5656``.

+:cli:synopsis:`--unix-path /path/to/socket`
+    Specifies a path to a Unix socket for an EdgeDB connection.
+If the path is a directory, the actual path will be computed using the ``port`` and ``admin`` parameters.

+:cli:synopsis:`--admin`
+    Connect to a password-less Unix socket (specified by the ``unix-path``) with superuser privileges by default.

 :cli:synopsis:`-u <username>, --user=<username>`
     Connect to the database as the user :cli:synopsis:`<username>`.
-    Defaults to the value of the ``EDGEDB_USER`` environment variable, or, if not set, to the login name of the current OS user.
+    Defaults to the value of the ``EDGEDB_USER`` environment variable, or, if not set, ``edgedb``.

 :cli:synopsis:`-d <dbname>, --database=<dbname>`
     Specifies the name of the database to connect to.
-Default to the value of the ``EDGEDB_DATABASE`` environment variable, or, if not set, to the calculated value of :cli:synopsis:`<username>`.
+Defaults to the value of the ``EDGEDB_DATABASE`` environment variable.
+If that variable isn't set, local instances will default to ``edgedb`` while remote instances will default to the name provided when the link was created.
+This also includes EdgeDB Cloud instance links created via :ref:`ref_cli_edgedb_project_init`.

 :cli:synopsis:`--password | --no-password`
     If :cli:synopsis:`--password` is specified, force ``edgedb`` to prompt